fafalone/FsMinifilter/README.md

 - To uninstall the driver, `pnputil /delete-driver "FsMinifilter.inf" /uninstall /force`

-**Known issues**
+**Known issues**\
 There's currently several bugs in twinBASIC impacting this project:
--Beta 776+ cannot compile drivers.
+- Beta 776+ cannot compile drivers.
--There's an issue with StrPtr to constant strings, so this project continues to use
-    byte arrays for initializing UNICODE_STRINGs.
+- There's an issue with StrPtr to constant strings, so this project continues to use byte arrays for initializing UNICODE_STRINGs.
--There's an issue with VarPtr to 'top level' arrays, so they're currently placed inside a UDT.
+- There's an issue with VarPtr to 'top level' arrays, so they're currently placed inside a UDT.
 See the FLT_OPERATION_REGISTRATION declares below.
--Short circuiting operators AndAlso/OrElse currently generated a background call to the API
-    VariantChangeTypeEx, so cannot be used in kernel mode.
+- Short circuiting operators AndAlso/OrElse currently generated a background call to the API VariantChangeTypeEx, so cannot be used in kernel mode.

 These are minor issues compared to the amazing ability to make working drivers 😄